BasGame1/Pixelify-Next/README.md

 ### Features of Pixelify module
 - Initial Size of module is low
 - Open Source
-- Works with Riru as well as Zygisk

 - Works with most of Android version
-- Uses Dynamic spoofing (Riru & Zygisk) for only Google apps to prevent crashes and other issues
+- Uses Dynamic spoofing (Zygisk) for only Google apps to prevent crashes and other issues
 - Provides most of the Pixel exclusive features
 - Installation of features is optional
 - Supports (720p,1080p,1440p) Google bootanimation